Career Development

 Once an individual successfully completes Adult Basic Education classes, they are able to enroll into GED preparation services to obtain their GED, which will expand educational and employment opportunities.

-Located on the first floor of our Nat’uh Service Center, Alaska’s People’s full-service career center provides access to a network of employment and training opportunities and professional development tools, including computers, fax and scan services, online development training, career assessment, job-search assistance, and employment support.
+Located on the first floor of our Nat’uh Service Center, our Alaska’s People’s Career Center provides access to a network of employment and training opportunities and professional development tools, including computers, fax and scan services, online development training, career assessment, job-search assistance, and employment support.

 Career counselors assist individuals in developing professional goals and provide resume support, interview coaching, and connections to job openings and training resources.